 Life In Europe is available to be viewed in full below:

-Miss Moscariello credits the help of Andrew Lindsay in order to help her achieve her desired filming result, the Salford University lecturer acted as her personal tutor throughout the project and ensured she got the desired result she wanted.
+Ms Moscariello credits the help of television lecturer Andrew Lindsay to help her achieve her desired filming result.
+He supervised her project and ensured she got the desired result she wanted.

 “The format was a series of reports so it had to be three different reports from three different points of view on the same topic, so that was a bit tricky.”

-Within saying this however the trip to Lampedusa was self funded by her, this shows an incedible dedication to the project and another reason why she won the RTS award.
+The trip to Lampedusa was self funded and this extra dedication to the project was another reason why she won the RTS award.

-Currently she’s freelancing for Channel 5 news and That’s North Yorkshire in Scarborough, Martina values the work she did from Life In Europe and how it went onto launch her career with these news organisations.
+She is currently freelancing for Channel 5 news and That’s North Yorkshire in Scarborough, and says the work she did for Life In Europe helped her to launch her career with these news organisations.